nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 tags: py4web
 published: true
 ---
-{% include linkrefs.html %}

 # How to install py4web from source on PythonAnywhere for free

+---
-{{note}} "TThis article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
+>> "This article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
 I've just added more stuff, updated it, and added few more screenshots.
 Thanks Tom!" 	{{end}}
+---

 One of the easiest ways to learn [py4web](https://py4web.com) is to create a free account on [PythonAnywhere](https://pythonanywhere.com).
 While